Month 2, Week 4

 - Babies love repetition -- it's how they learn!
 Help by singing the same favorite songs over and over and playing the same games, like "peek-a-boo."

-- Your baby may be able to start putting toys (and other things!) into his mouth to chew on.
-So don't give him anything that's small enough to swallow!
+- Your baby may be able to start putting toys (and other things!) into their mouth to chew on.
+So don't give them anything that's small enough to swallow and cause choking!

 - Remember, your little one is not ready for solids yet, and adding cereal to a bottle does not guarantee sleeping through the night.